jaakkopasanen/AutoEq/results/innerfidelity/sbaf-serious/MrSpeakers Aeon Flow Closed snACXB168/README.md

 -3.9dB` and instead set Global volume in the UI for both channels to **-39**

 ### Peace
-In case of using Peace, click *Import* in Peace GUI and select `MrSpeakers Aeon snACXB168 ParametricEQ.txt`.
+In case of using Peace, click *Import* in Peace GUI and select `MrSpeakers Aeon Flow Closed snACXB168 ParametricEQ.txt`.

 ### Parametric EQs
 In case of using other parametric equalizer, apply preamp of **-4.0dB** and build filters manually with